 - Use digital notepads for notetaking

 - Cease printing presentations

 - Use instant messaging or email instead of traditional mail

 Most individuals and business owners go for products that boast high durability, features and affordability.
 Whilst reasonable, energy efficiency is important for a sustainable environment and can also save costs.
 Check Energy Star ratings to see how devices or equipment compare on energy consumption.

 Recycle Unnecessary Electronics And Devices

 Many people do not recycle their old or unused electronics.
-Electronics and devices like monitors, and printers contain plastics and metals which are completely recyclable.
-If you’re planning on throwing them away, it’s best to send unnecessary electronics to e-waste recyclers.
+Electronics and devices like monitors, and printers contain plastics and metals which can be sent to a commercial recycling services center.

 Implementing sustainable computing can be challenging, be it in the workplace or even at home.
 However, it’s an incredibly worthwhile venture, considering the potential benefits not just personally, but worldwide.
 Lower power bills and reduce carbon emissions, helping the environment at the same time.
 With the above guide, it’s not as hard as you might think.